Stescyu/100-days-of-code/log.md

 ### Day 3: May 13, 2017

-**Today's Progress**: Continued On First Project (Random Quote Generator).
+**Today's Progress:** Continued On First Project (Random Quote Generator).
 In order to submit to codepen.io for submission, I need to redo this without the custom backend technologies.
 Therefore have to remake a basic version where I could only use HTML/CSS/JS.
 Had to take a step back because I am getting this error: "XMLHttpRequest cannot load http://api.forismatic.com/api/1.0/?method=getQuote&format=json&lang=en# No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.".
 Worked on certain aesthetics.

 **Thoughts:** Need to get a better concept and understanding on AJAX, that could be the solution to the problem.
 CSS design could use some work.